5 Best Turkish Coffee Grinders: Reviews and comparisons

 Since beans spend more time with flat burrs than conical burrs, there’s more friction involved, which generates more heat.

-Of course, you’re under no obligation to buy a traditional grinder.
-Many electrical grinders are perfectly capable of producing a fine Turkish grind.
+Of course, you’re under no obligation to buy a traditional Turkish coffee grinder.
+Many electric grinders are perfectly capable of producing a fine Turkish grind.
 However, if you’re looking to get the full experience, you might consider one of those old-fashioned Turkish manual coffee grinders.
-Bear in mind that such a fine grind is a chore to do by hand, so an ergonomic handle is a must if you’re considering a manual grinder.
+Bear in mind that such a fine grind is a chore to do by hand, so an ergonomic handle is a must if you’re considering a manual coffee grinder.

 Size and Portability